Sheynar/fox-fall/README.md

 2. Run the app and launch the game
 3. Open the map in game and press the overlay button in the bottom right corner
 4. Line up the grid of the overlay with the grid of the in game map with the Calibrate grid button in the bottom dock
-5. Create your artillery
+5. (Optional) click the screenshot button to lock in your map/grid
-   1. Click the plus button in the bottom dock
+6. Create your artillery
-   2. Use the unit type dropdown to convert from "location" to "artillery"
+   1. Right click on the overlay where your artillery is located and select `Create unit`->`Artillery`
-   3. Drag the unit to where your artillery is on your map
+   2. (Optional) Drag the unit into precise position if it isn't quite where you wanted
-   4. Optionally select the ammunition and platform for more tools
+   3. (Optional) select the ammunition and platform for more tools
-6. Set the wind direction and shell offset using the wind button in the bottom dock
+7. Set the wind direction and shell offset using the wind button in the bottom dock
-7. Create the target you want to fire at using the same steps as 5. except with the target unit type
+8. Create the target you want to fire at using the same steps as 5. except with the target unit type
-8. Fire the artillery with the given azimuth and distance
+9. Fire the artillery with the given azimuth and distance
-9. Create a landing zone using the same steps as 5. except with the landing zone unit type and place it on the map where your shell landed
+10. Create a landing zone using the same steps as 5. except with the landing zone unit type and place it on the map where your shell landed
-10. Click the adjust wind button to update the wind direction and shell offset
+11. Click the adjust wind button to update the wind direction and shell offset
-11. Use the updated azimuth and distance to obliterate some wardens
+12. Use the updated azimuth and distance to obliterate some wardens

 ### Advanced usage